 A highlight of the Magdalene Archaeology and Anthropology Society each year is its annual dinner, when we traditionally hear from a distinguished Magdalene archaeologist (usually a past student or Fellow in the subject), and celebrate the continuing and growing tradition of Magdalene archaeologists.

-The core staff at Magdalene are Dr Simon Stoddart and Professor Paul Lane (see under the 'Teaching Staff' tab), but there are also a number of other Fellows with interests in archaeology or closely related subjects.
+The core staff at Magdalene are Professor Simon Stoddart and Professor Paul Lane (see under the 'Teaching Staff' tab), but there are also a number of other Fellows with interests in archaeology or closely related subjects.
 These include Dr Nicholas James, Mrs Pat Marsh, and Dr John Patterson.

 Archaeology spans a very broad subject area, and the course allows study of topics ranging across the humanities, the social sciences and the sciences.
 Students with almost any combination of subjects can apply; there are no specific required or recommended courses.
 We welcome applications from students studying humanistic fields such as History, English, Classics, and ancient languages, social sciences such as Geography, Sociology, Psychology, or Anthropology, and sciences such as Biology, Physics, Chemistry, and Mathematics.
 Applicants for Egyptology and Assyriology are strongly encouraged to study an ancient or modern language.